CNA (TV network): 2004 to 2018: Expansion into region

+2019 to present: Rebranding and subsuming newspaper

 In March 2019, marking the network's 20th anniversary, Mediacorp announced that Channel NewsAsia would officially rebrand as "CNA" full-time, citing a need to abandon a "TV-centric" identity to emphasise its multi-platform operations.
 This would include the relaunch of its news radio station 938Now as CNA938, and the upcoming citizen journalism initiative Tell CNA.

 In March 2024, the channel marked its 25th anniversary; CNA announced plans to further expand its presence in the United States, Canada, and the United Kingdom, launch a website in the Indonesian language (which will leverage AI-based translation software developed in partnership with the Agency for Science, Technology and Research), and bringing back the program East Asia Tonight beginning in April.
 The channel formally launched in the UK on the Channelbox platform on Freeview in late April 2024 as a free ad-supported streaming television (FAST) channel.
 The network made its formal launch to North America on 13 June, with a FAST launch by June 2025.

 On 28 August 2024, it was announced that Mediacorp's digital publication and former newspaper Today would merge its operations into CNA effective 1 October 2024, with the brand being repurposed as a "digital long-form weekend magazine".

-Identity
+According to YouGov's Best Brands Rankings 2026 report, CNA took ninth place.

+In March 2026, CNA announced that it doubled its global footprint in two years and have expanded the CNA Originals channel into Europe.

+Visual identity

 The logo of the channel is a red uppercase A, heightening the Asia in the official channel name.
 The A is shaped like an open delta whose crossbar is lowered to represent an emerging Asia.
 The A is painted red representing its auspicious status in Asian cultures, as well as being "striking and bold".
 The channel's name is written in black, representing its status as a brand of record.
 Its first rebrand was in September 2000, made by British firm English & Pockett.
 The logo was updated in 2019.

 Reputation

-CNA has been criticised for its pro-government bias in Singapore.
+CNA has been noted for its pro-government bias in Singapore.
 In its 12th biennial report released on 2 September 2009, the Programme Advisory Committee for English Programmes stipulated that "the broadcaster was adopting a conservative and careful approach in its reports and programmes", while being labelled as the "voice of the Government".

+A 2020 Reuters Institute survey of 15 media outlets in Singapore found that CNA had the largest online reach and highest trust rating among local respondents.

+The 2026 Reuters Institute Digital News Report described CNA as Singapore's most-used online news source, with a weekly online reach of 47%.
+The report also ranked CNA as the country's most trusted news brand, giving it a brand trust score of 78%, four percentage points higher than in 2025.